 We performed a comparison between Microsoft Azure Logic Apps and TIBCO Cloud Integration based on real PeerSpot user reviews.

-Find out in this report how the two Integration Platform as a Service (iPaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Easy to use and is able to integrate with other Azure-based environments."
+Find out in this report how the two Integration Platform as a Service (iPaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The design is highly beneficial.
+It functions as a sandbox environment."

 "Logic Apps is valuable because my team uses it for integrating SaaS tool sets."